 - 1. To study present level of Energy Consumption - 2.
-To Study the present CO2 emissions - 3.
+To Study Electrical Consumption - 3.
 To assess the various equipment/facilities from Energy efficiency aspect - 4.
-To measure various Electrical parameters - 5.
-To study Scope for usage of Renewable Energy - 6.
 To study various measures to reduce the Energy Consumption

-1.2 Audit methodology
+1.2 Audit Methodology:

 - 1. Study of connected load

 - 2. Study of various Electrical parameters

 - 3. To prepare the Report with various Encon measures with payback analysis